 On Friday I posted an adapted version of the Allrecipes.com “Best Ever Carrot Cake”.
-I liked it because it was dark (more brown than orange), had lots of pineapple, and was dense and moist without being soggy.
-The additional step of roasting the shredded carrot before adding them to the batter made the carrots less detectable in the baked cake, and in the end, the cake reminded me of the cake served at Gibson’s in Chicago — my favorite carrot cake.
+I liked it because it was dark (more of a brown hue than orange), had lots of pineapple, and was dense and moist without being soggy.
+The additional step of roasting the shredded carrot before adding them to the batter made the carrots less detectable in the baked cake, and in the end, the cake reminded me of the cake served at Gibson’s in Chicago -- my favorite carrot cake.

 Very Moist Carrot Cake Cupcakes